daos-stack/daos/src/container/DAOS_M_forGitHub.md

 <a id="8.8"></a>
 ## Epoch Protocol

-The epoch protocol, which involves the client library and all the three types of services, implements the epoch model described in MAKEREF Models.mdTransactional Model - <a id="4.2"></a>section 3.2.
+The epoch protocol, which involves the client library and all the three types of services, implements the epoch model described in <a href="../client/model.md#4.2">*Transactional Model*</a>.
 This subsection first describes epochs within a single container, and then addresses atomicity across containers in the same pool.

 <a id="8.8.1"></a>
 ### Intra-Container Epochs